surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 -   Starting from version 4.1 of Survey Solutions each interviewer can work only on one device tracked by the system.
--   In case of tablet’s loss or damage the interviewer can switch to using a replacement tablet.
+-   In case of tabletâ€™s loss or damage the interviewer can switch to using a replacement tablet.
 -   Depending on the circumstances of loss or damage the change of credentials may be recommended as well.